barracudanetworks/Cuda-PHP-Code-Standards/README.md

 Below are some sample configurations for various editors:

-### Sublime Text 2 & 3
+### Sublime Text 3

-There is an example .sublime-project file for Sublime Text in the config directory.
-You'll need to rename it to .sublime-project and place it in your repo directories.
+*Note*: Sublime Text 2 is unsupported.

+After installing the `Phpcs` package, go to Sublime Text > Preferences > Package Settings > Phpcs > Settings - User.
+Then paste the following configuration, updating the paths as necessary.

 	{
 		"phpcs_additional_args": {